nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 <details>
 <summary>Reveal the answer!</summary>
 <br>
-<p>Research conducted by the <a href="https://archive.mbda.gov/sites/default/files/migrated/files-attachments/Failuretolaunch_0.pdf">Minority Business Development Agency (MBDA)</a> indicates that minority-owned businesses have a lower survival rate than non-minority-owned businesses overall.</p>
+<p>Research conducted by the <a href="https://archive.mbda.gov/sites/default/files/migrated/files-attachments/Failuretolaunch_0.pdf" target="_blank">Minority Business Development Agency (MBDA)</a> indicates that minority-owned businesses have a lower survival rate than non-minority-owned businesses overall.</p>
 <p>However, this research does not differentiate between sole proprietorships and other business structures, so it is unclear whether the same trend applies specifically to minority-owned sole proprietorships.</p>
 </details>